01life/ViromeFlowX/docs/usage.md

 - `test`
   - A profile with a complete configuration for automated testing
   - Includes links to test data so needs no other parameters
+- `slurm`
+  - A generic configuration profile to be used with [Slurm](https://slurm.schedmd.com/overview.html/)
 - `docker`
   - A generic configuration profile to be used with [Docker](https://docker.com/)
 - `singularity`